 Doc tools: Log in

-The exact date will still be announced, but are currently planned for the last weekend of July: there will be a downtime on July 26 and 27 when we upgrade all of our servers.
+The change will be in effect after the downtime on June 25 and 26 when we upgrade all of our servers.
 After that, we will use the new webserver configuration.

 Our new webservers can be directly accessed at the IP address

 220.127.116.11.
 You can see if your site still works on the new servers by changing your hosts file.

 On Windows: if Windows is installed in

 On Mac OS X:

 username.studentenweb.org, then you can test if it works by adding the following line to your hosts file: